woaky1/liri-node-app/README.md

     SPOTIFY_ID=your-spotify-id
     SPOTIFY_SECRET=your-spotify-secret
 ```
-Of course, you'll need to sub in your own spotify id and secrect into that code!
+Of course, you'll need to sub in your own spotify id and secret into that code!

 3. It's time to run Liri!
 To do that, go to your terminal/bash window and type:
 `node liri.js`